 Implement our new circular lactic acid manufacturing process, eliminating both the need for lime as an input material as well as the generation of gypsum as a by-product.
 Our new factory in Rayong, Thailand, that is currently under construction and will become operational in 2023 will utilize this process.
-This new circular lactic acid technology reduces the GHG emissions per ton of lactic acid by 20%.
+This circular technology will reduce cradle-to-gate CO2 emissions per metric ton of lactic acid by 19% compared to conventional technology.

-Partner with key raw material suppliers to jointly reduce CO2 emissions.
-Partnerships with our key raw material suppliers are essential to achieve the targeted Scope III reductions.
-Our procurement and sustainability teams work together to engage key suppliers of cane sugar, dextrose, lime, and soy-bean oil.
+Partner with our key raw material suppliers to achieve the targeted Scope III reductions.
+In 2022, we continued our engagement with key suppliers of cane sugar, dextrose, soybean oil, and chemicals.
 The goal is to better understand the footprints of these raw materials and identify GHG reduction opportunities.
-These reduction opportunities could be found within our suppliers' own manufacturing operations or captured through the implementation of sustainable agriculture practices on the farms our suppliers source from.
-The projects developed in collaboration with Cargill and Truterra (see Sustainable agriculture) are a result of these engagement activities.
-In addition to supplier engagement, another approach is to implement third-party sourcing certifications, such as Roundtable for Sustainable Palm Oil (RSPO) certification and Bonsucro, where GHG emissions are reduced by complying with the certification’s stringent environmental standards.
+These reduction opportunities could be found within our suppliers’ manufacturing operations or captured by implementing sustainable agriculture practices on the farms our suppliers' source from.
+In addition to supplier engagement, another approach is to implement third-party sourcing certifications, such as RSPO certification and , where GHG emissions are reduced by complying with the certification’s stringent environmental standards.

 We're proud to lead the way by setting science-based targets.
 As CEO Olivier Rigaud says, the world's future depends on commitments made today and how we honor them.
 "We must all become leaders," he says, "and do all we can to inspire each other to make a sustainable difference."